 Cancer has shown me death, and it's fucking scary.
-Death is a terrifying thing because we don't understand it.
+It's terrifying because we don't understand it.
 I used to sit alone in a hospital room, having chemo at midnight, making trips to the toilet to vomit while still having wires and tubes attached to me and attached to the wall.
-I used to hallucinate that shadows and bats were coming out of the corners of my walls, that a huge hooded monster was coming for my body.
-I used to dwell in my aloneness, feeling like puking, like my insides were melting, like my bones were shattering, hoping for death, but still deathly afraid of it.
-It's why I want to learn everything, especially regarding spirituality.
-Cancer has shown me death's terrifying face and then gave me a chance to run away from it.
-It's not a face that is easily forgotten.
-It's a face that haunts your dreams.
+I used to hallucinate that shadows and bats were coming out of the corners of my walls, and that a huge hooded monster was coming for my body.
+I remember feeling so alone I could puke; like my insides were melting; like my bones were turning to dust - hoping for death, but petrified of it at the same time.

 CANCER HAS TURNED ME INTO A BETTER PERSON

 Meaner?
 Maybe.
 Harder to impress?
 Definitely.
 Tougher on those I care about?
 Absolutely.
 But it's made me softer.

 Cancer has made me more thoughtful.
 More pensive.
 It has made me more motivated and more driven.
 More curious.
 More intelligent.
 Stronger.
 Wilder.
 It has made me angrier - but more passionate.
 It may have made me more pessimistic, but it made me braver, too.

 Cancer has become a pillar on which I have built who I am.
 It made me harder on the outside, but softer on the inside.
 Louder, but quiet.
 Fierce, but compassionate.

 I am thankful that I was someone who got to experience cancer, because it taught me that I have so much more potential than just what my hair looks like or who I'm friends with.
 I have thoughts, ideas and hope, and I don't think there is anything else in the world that matters more.